-Oral health care professions are among the high-risk jobs for developing MSDs, the most common ones being chronic lower back pain, tension neck syndrome, trapezius myalgia, and rotator cuff impingement.
-These can directly affect one’s working capacity through absence from work due to pain and if left untreated, it can shorten an oral health care provider’s career.
-Hard working conditions that result in holding a poor posture for long periods of time contribute to the risk of MSDs.
-Studies have shown that 77.9% of dentists have reported having chronic back pains during their careers due to sitting down for long periods of time, this results in pain and strains in the back, the legs, the gluteus muscles region, as well as the core.
+Dental health care professions are among the high-risk jobs for developing MSDs.
+The most common MSDs in this sector are chronic lower back pain, tension neck syndrome, trapezius myalgia, and rotator cuff impingement.
+These can directly affect one’s working capacity through absence from work due to pain, and if left untreated, it can shorten an oral health care provider’s career.
+Demanding working conditions that necessitate holding a poor posture for long periods contribute to the risk of developing MSDs.
+Studies have shown that 77.9% of dentists have reported having chronic back pains during their careers due to sitting or holding a single posture for prolonged amounts of time.
+Such conditions can result in pain as they would put strains on the back, the legs, the gluteus muscles region, and the core.

-In conclusion, musculoskeletal pain is definitely an issue with a high-risk, physically demanding career such as dentistry.
-So we decided to design a smart wearable device called Posture Leader to tackle this issue among dentists and dental hygienists.
+In conclusion, musculoskeletal pain is definitely an issue with a high-risk, physically demanding career such as dental healthcare.
+So we decided to design a smart wearable device called Posture Leader to tackle this issue among dental professionals.

 Posture Leader Is Comprised of Three Parts:

 The smart wearable device has a spine sensor (tag) that receives signals from the existing sensors behind the headrest on the dental chair unit (anchor) to determine the practitioner’s location.
 The triangular tracking system determines the practitioner’s body’s positioning with regard to the patient.
 To correctly determine the posture being held and lessen the device’s margin of error, a combination of a Gyrometer and an accelerometer are also placed inside the spine sensor.
 The practitioner’s postures are recorded to monitor and analyze their postural habits.